CATEGORIES:

-When does tornado season begin and end?
+When does tornado season begin?

 - PLAN - Establish a family emergency plan that includes where to go in case of a storm, where to meet if family members become separated and how to contact family members to ensure their safety.